 Having said that, definitely one can travel to Spiti in August or during monsoons.
 But the only problem is that one may have to brave the rainfall and hassles caused by it until one reaches Spiti.
 That is, in the Kinnaur region and up to Manali, you may have to face rainfall and associated landslides, and consequent road closures for sure.

-If you are attempting from Manali side, there could be heavy rains in Manali and also all the way to Batal and maybe even beyond.
-But still, the monsoon in Spiti can offer its own unique beauty if you want to brave the travel.
+If you are attempting from Manali side, there could be heavy rains in Manali and also to Batal and maybe even beyond.
+But still, the monsoon in Spiti can offer its unique beauty if you want to brave the travel.

 If you are traveling by motorcycle, I’d advise you to avoid Spiti during monsoon, or else take necessary precautions by packing your luggage (and yourself) in layers!!